Unprecedented,

 take a hard look at the Patriot Act and John Ashcroft being

-It’s a law that was passed in the middle of the night,
+a law that was passed in the middle of the night, not read by

 something bad happens in this country.